-Hi there!
-I’m Tom.
-BrandSavant is a blog about the proliferation of data being generated by social media, and how to actually gain insight from this data.
+BrandSavant is a blog about the proliferation of data being generated by social, digital and traditional media, and how to actually gain insight from this data.
 Despite (and perhaps because of) the metric tonnage of data being generated by today's web analytics, deriving representative, actionable data remains a challenge for marketers, brand managers and pretty much anyone trying to hit a target.
-I’ve spent nearly 20 years telling stories with numbers and trying to gain insights from consumers through interviews, focus groups, ethnographic research and good ole’ survey research, and I hope to share some of what I have learned (and am still learning!) here on this blog.
+This blog is an effort to plant a flag for quality in that regard--to ask better questions, in the hopes of getting better answers.

-I am currently Vice President, Strategy and Marketing for Edison Research (you know us best as the company that provides all of the exit polling data for the networks during the U.S. elections and primaries–if you watched coverage of the 2008 Presidential Election, you saw our data.)
+I am currently Vice President, Strategy and Marketing for Edison Research (you know us best as the company that provides all of the exit polling data for the networks during the U.S. elections and primaries--if you watched coverage of the 2008 Presidential Election, you saw our data.)
 If you'd like to contact me about research opportunities, please visit Edison's contact page and I'll get right back to you.
 Otherwise, contact me here.
 I'm also on Facebook, LinkedIn and the Twitter.

 It goes without saying that the opinions expressed here are my own and in no way reflect my current employer.
 But, hey, I said it anyway.

 Thanks for stopping by.